darwinia-network/darwinia-docs-deprecated/content/en/wiki-faq-general.md

 ### What is the relationship between Darwinia Network and Polkadot?

 Darwinia Network is the first game chain on Polkadot.
 The development of Darwinia network is based on Polkadot and Substrate framework.
-Later Darwin network will become a parachain of the Polkadot network.
+Darwinia network will play as a parachain of the Polkadot network in the near future.

 <hr />

-### What happens if Darwinia Network is no longer a parachain?
+### What will happen if Darwinia Network is no longer a parachain?

-Even if Darwinia Network is voted off the Polkadot parachain set, it will still work as a "Solo Chain", where it's responsible for its own security.
+Even if Darwinia Network will be voted off the Polkadot parachain set, it wil still work as a "Solo Chain" with it's its own consensus and security infrastructure.

 <hr />

 ### What are RING and KTON in Evolution Land?

-RING and KTON in Evolution Land is the ERC-20/TRC-20 token, Evolution Land will use RING in Darwinia Network as the payment token in game.
+RING and KTON in Evolution Land is the ERC-20/TRC-20 token.
+Evolution Land use RING in Darwinia Network as the payment token in game.

 <hr />